magnetikonline/funcqueue/README.md

 );
 ```

-In addition, task callbacks will be passed their associated funcQueue instance - this allows for the chaining of further conditional tasks from within task items themselves.
-For example:
+In addition, task callbacks will be passed their parent funcQueue instance - allowing for the chaining of further conditional tasks from within tasks themselves:

 ```js
 myFuncQueue.addTask(